-Students successfully completing their First Year in Arts are eligible for entry into the programme leading to a Honours degree, a Major Degree, or a Minor in Military Psychology and Leadership.

-Students are normally admitted to these programmes after first year with permission of the Department Head.
-Students normally apply for Honours at the beginning of third year.
-Students in the Honours programme are required to complete a thesis in fourth year.
+Students successfully completing their first year in arts are eligible for entry into the programme leading to a psychology (honours), a major in psychology, or a minor psychology.
+Students are normally admitted to these programmes after first year with permission of the department head.
+Students normally apply for psychology (honours) at the beginning of the third year.
+Students in psychology (honours) are required to complete a thesis in the fourth year.